MicrosoftDocs/azure-devops-docs/docs/user-guide/troubleshoot-connection.md

 As a first step in resolving connectivity issues with VSTS, do the following:

 1. Sign out of your browser.
-You can do this by clicking this [Visual Studio Sign out link](http://aka.ms/VsSignout).
+You can do this by choosing the [Visual Studio Sign out](http://aka.ms/VsSignout) link.

 2. Delete your browser cookies.
 For most browsers, you can do this by entering CTRL+SHIFT+DEL.